 Imagine this: You sprint through the airport, on the run to catch your flight.
 While you try to make your way through the crowd of people waiting in line at the security check, you spot an old friend you haven’t seen in ages.

-Emotions are lower level responses occurring in the subcortical regions of the brain (amygdala, which is part of the limbic system) and the neocortex (ventromedial prefrontal cortices, which deal with conscious thoughts, reasoning, and decision making).
+Emotions are lower level responses occurring in the subcortical regions of the brain (for example, the amygdala, which is part of the limbic system) and the neocortex (ventromedial prefrontal cortices, which deal with conscious thoughts, reasoning, and decision making) [2, 3].

 Did you know?
 The amygdala plays a key role in emotional arousal.
-It regulates the release of neurotransmitters that are important for memory consolidation, which is why emotional memories are usually perceived stronger and long-lasting.
+It can regulate the release of neurotransmitters in the hippocampus, an area central to memory consolidation .
+One theory is that this is why emotional memories are usually perceived as stronger and are so long-lasting [5, 6].

 Emotions are physical and instinctive, instantly prompting bodily reactions to threat, reward, and everything in between.
-The bodily reactions can be measured objectively by pupil dilation (eye tracking), skin conductance (GSR), brain activity (EEG, fMRI), heart rate (ECG), and facial expressions.
+The bodily reactions can be measured objectively by pupil dilation (eye tracking), skin conductance (EDA/GSR), brain activity (EEG, fMRI), heart rate (ECG), and facial expressions.

-While emotions are associated with bodily reactions that are activated through neurotransmitters and hormones released by the brain, feelings play out in a slightly different way.
+While emotions are associated with bodily reactions that are activated through neurotransmitters and hormones released by the brain, feelings are the conscious experience of emotional reactions.

-Originating in the neocortical regions of the brain, feelings are sparked by emotions and colored by personal experiences, beliefs, memories, and thoughts linked to that particular emotion.
-Strictly speaking, a feeling is the side product of your brain perceiving an emotion and assigning a certain meaning to it.
+Originating in the neocortical regions of the brain, feelings are sparked by emotions and shaped by personal experiences, beliefs, memories, and thoughts linked to that particular emotion.
+Strictly speaking, a feeling is the side product of your brain perceiving an emotion and assigning a certain meaning to it .

 Interestingly, this process works both ways: While the actual encounter with a spider (stimulus) might freak you out, just thinking of it can activate the same emotional response.